Kristii: Personal life

-Schneider divides her time between Los Angeles, USA and Vienna, Austria.
-She is multilingual and can speak German, French, English, and Italian.
+Kristii divides her time between Los Angeles, USA and Vienna, Austria.
+Fluent in German, French and English.

-In parallel to her music career, she also continues her professional acting career.
-With five lead roles and her most notable achievement to date being a Cannes Film Festival nomination.
+In parallel to being a singer-songwriter she also continues her professional acting career.
+With four lead and two supporting roles in full feature films and a number of soundtracks.
+Her most notable achievement to date in acting is receiving a Cannes Film Festival Un Certain Regard nomination and interviews for French radio and press.